 The Company grants stock option awards and restricted stock unit awards to its employees, directors, and consultants under the Incentive Plan.
 Under the Incentive Plan, stock option awards are granted with an exercise price equal to the market price of the Company's stock at the date of grant.
 Stock option awards granted to employees generally vest 25% each year until fully vested after four years.
 In August 2013 and December 2014, the Company issued 1,032 and 1,250 performance-based stock options, respectively.
 These awards vest upon successful completion of specific development milestones.
-As of June 30, 2017, 75% of the August 2013 grants have vested based upon achievement of three milestones: (1) successful completion of the OPuS-1 clinical trial, for which vesting occurred in the second quarter of 2014, (2) FDA approval of RAPIVAB for which vesting occurred in the fourth quarter of 2014, and (3) initiation of a Phase 1 clinical trial to evaluate the safety, pharmacokinetics and pharmacodynamics of orally-administered BCX7353 in healthy volunteers, for which vesting occurred in the second quarter of 2015.
-Thus, as of June 30, 2017, 25% of the August 2013 performance-based grants and 100% of the December 2014 performance-based grants remain unvested and no compensation expense has been recognized for these portions of the previously issued performance-based grants.
+As of March 31, 2018, 75% of the August 2013 grants have vested based upon achievement of three milestones: (1) successful completion of the OPuS-1 clinical trial, for which vesting occurred in the second quarter of 2014, (2) FDA approval of RAPIVAB, for which vesting occurred in the fourth quarter of 2014, and (3) initiation of a Phase 1 clinical trial to evaluate the safety, pharmacokinetics and pharmacodynamics of orally-administered BCX7353 in healthy volunteers, for which vesting occurred in the second quarter of 2015.
+As of March 31, 2018, 30% of the December 2014 grants have vested based upon achievement of successful completion of a hereditary angioedema ("HAE") patient trial with a 2nd generation compound, for which vesting occurred in August 2017.
+Thus, as of March 31, 2018, 25% of the August 2013 performance-based grants and 70% of the December 2014 performance-based grants remain unvested and no compensation expense has been recognized for these portions of the previously issued performance-based grants.
 Stock option awards granted to non-employee directors of the Company generally vest monthly over one year.
 All stock option awards have contractual terms of 5 to 10 years.
-The vesting exercise provisions of all awards granted under the Incentive Plan are subject to acceleration in the event of certain stockholder-approved transactions, or upon the occurrence of a change in control as defined in the Incentive Plan.
+The vesting exercise provisions of all awards granted under the Incentive Plan are subject to acceleration in the event of certain stockholder-approved transactions, or upon the occurrence of a change in control as defined in the Incentive P